data-integrations/wrangler/transform/docs/Wrangler-transform.md

   offset == 0
 ```

 This will filter out records that has 'offset' as zero.

+This plugin uses the ```emitError``` capability to emit records that fail parsing into a separate error stream allowing one to aggregate all the wrangling errors.
+Please note that if 'Max error' is set, then it will fail the pipeline when that error threshold is reached.